teraspora/trig_worms/README.md

 - <https://www.youtube.com/watch?v=L64Ztsul7bA>

-Do please try it out at <https://teraspora.github.io/trig_worms/>, but don't complain or file issues at this point!
-And don't expect it to work on mobile:  that's not a priority at the moment, large screens are the target.
+Do please try it out at <https://teraspora.github.io/trig_worms/>!
+But don't expect it to work great on iPhones:  that's not a priority at the moment, large screens are the target.
+It seems to work reasonably on Android, but I have not checked in detail.
 If it crashes your browser, sorry, tough!

 ## TODO: